glasser/glasser.github.io/_posts/2013-06-27-surprising-javascript-memory-leak.md

 environment shared by *all* closures in that scope.
 And that can lead to memory leaks.

-You could imagine a cleverer implementation of lexical environments that avoids this problem.
+You could imagine a more clever implementation of lexical environments that avoids this problem.
 Each closure could have a dictionary containing only the variables which it actually reads and writes; the values in that dictionary would themselves be mutable cells that could be shared among the lexical environments